axgonz/azure-nextflow/docker/images/README.md

     az login;
     ```

-A Makefile is provided to aid the developer.
-This Makefile can be used to perform the steps written out in full below.
-The Makefile command is provided above each step.
+A Makefile is provided with each image to aid the developer.
+Each Makefile can be used to perform the steps written out in full below.

+> IMPORTANT: Ensure to run the Makefile in the subfolder of the desired image.

+**`make`**

+Builds any pre-requisite rust binaries, and copies them locally and build the docker image.

 **`make env`**

-Creates a `local.settings.json` file and `.env` file in the same directory as this README.

-Update variables that start with `NXFUTIL_` in the `local.settings.json` and `.env` file before continuing.

-> IMPORTANT: Do not provide the `AZURE_CLIENT_ID` value when developing locally, this is used for Azure Manage Identities.

-**`make`**

-Compiles the rust binary and copies the binary to the same directory as this README.

-    ```
-    cargo build --target x86_64-unknown-linux-gnu;
-    cp -v target/release/handler handler;
-    ```
+If the image requires certain environment variables, this will create a template `.env` file which can be updated manually *before* running any of the below commands.

 **`make serve`**

-Runs the function app locally.

-    ```
-    func start;
-    ```

-> IMPORTANT: When ready to deploy to production build the release version of the rust binary by adding `--release` to the cargo build command.
+If the image contains a http server, this will start the container and expose its ports.

+**`make enter`**

+Used for troubleshooting the image, this will override any start CMD with an interactive Bash shell in the container.